Charlotte Amalie, U.S. Virgin Islands: Historic places of worship

 US Virgin Islands, Frederick Evangelical Lutheran Church was founded in 1666.
 The present structure was completed in 1793.

 The Episcopal Diocese of the Virgin Islands (Anglican Church) is a diocese of the Episcopal Church in the United States of America (ECUSA/T.E.C) which includes both the United States Virgin Islands and the British Virgin Islands.
 The diocese is a part of Province II of the Episcopal Church.

 Languages and literacy

-More than 95 percent of the population are literate.
+More than 95% of the population is literate.

 Although English is the official language, most people speak a dialect called Virgin Islands Creole, which differs from standard English in many ways.
-Virgin Islands Creole is used informally and standard United States English (spoken with a uniquely Virgin Islands accent) is usually preferred in school, at work and in more formal conversations.
+Virgin Islands Creole is used informally and standard United States English (spoken with a Virgin Islands accent) is usually preferred in school, at work, and in more formal conversations.
 Most older children and adults can quickly switch between Virgin Islands Creole and United States English.
 Spanish is spoken by 16.8% and French Patois is spoken by 6.6% of the town's population.
-While Spanish is spoken by migrants from Puerto Rico (US) and immigrants from the Dominican Republic, creoles are spoken by immigrants from St. Barthelemy, Dominica and Haiti; Dutch and Papiamento are spoken by immigrants from Saba, Aruba, St. Maarten and Curaçao.
+While Spanish is spoken by migrants from Puerto Rico and immigrants from the Dominican Republic, creoles are spoken by immigrants from St. Barthelemy, Dominica, and Haiti; Dutch and Papiamento are spoken by immigrants from Saba, Aruba, St. Maarten and Curaçao.